Infrastructure-AsCode/aks-101/labs/lab-08/readme.md

 ## Task #3 - deploy our app using yaml definition file

-Create new `lab-08-task3-deployment.yaml` file with the following content
+Create new `lab-08-task3-deployment.yaml` manifest file with the following content

 ```yaml
 apiVersion: apps/v1